Enhancing the Privacy Act

-The Government is changing the Privacy Act 2020 (the Act) to improve transparency about the collection of personal information and to better enable people to exercise their privacy rights.
+The Government has changed the Privacy Act 2020 (the Act) to improve transparency about the collection of personal information and to better enable people to exercise their privacy rights.

-The Privacy Amendment Bill will introduce a new information privacy principle 3A (IPP 3A) relating to indirect collection of personal information.
+The Privacy Amendment Act 2025 introduces a new information privacy principle 3A (IPP 3A) relating to indirect collection of personal information.
 Under the new IPP 3A, an agency that collects personal information from a source other than the individual themselves must take reasonable steps to ensure that the individual is aware of specified matters.
 These new steps are closely based on existing requirements for direct collection of information (IPP 3).
+These changes come into force on 1 May 2026.

-The Bill also makes several technical amendments to address some minor issues that have arisen since the Act came into force.
+The Act also makes several technical amendments to address some minor issues that have arisen since the Act came into force.
+These changes came into force on 24 September 2025.

 The Office of the Privacy Commissioner(external link) is developing guidance for businesses and agencies on complying with new IPP 3A.
 They are interested in hearing about specific areas where guidance would be most helpful – agencies can contact the OPC at: guidance@privacy.org.nz to be included in this engagement.